yifei-he/yifei-he.github.io/_pages/about.md

   - /about.html
 ---

-I am an M.S. in Computer Science student at [University of Illinois Urbana-Champaign (UIUC)](https://cs.illinois.edu/), advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).
+I am a Computer Science graduate student at [University of Illinois Urbana-Champaign (UIUC)](https://cs.illinois.edu/).
 Previously, I obtained my dual bachelor's degree in Data Science from the [University of Michigan (UM)](https://cse.engin.umich.edu/) and in Electrical and Computer Engineering from [Shanghai Jiao Tong University (SJTU)](https://www.ji.sjtu.edu.cn/).

 My long-term research goal is to build efficient, generalizable and robust machine learning systems.
 I currently work on trustworthy machine learning, including domain adaptation/generalization, multimodal learning and application in healthcare.